10 questions on stock CFDs

 First, the trader must know about the spread.
 Paying the spread on entries and exits minimizes the potential to profit from small moves.
 The spread also decreases winning trades by a small amount and will increase losses by a small amount.

 CFD trading is fast-paced and presents the possibility of a trader having to cover swift declines in his or her position, and potentially having your position closed if the price swings far enough in the wrong direction.
 In this scenario, you will have to cover the losses no matter what subsequently happens with the price.

 CFD trading in Canada is legal but heavily regulated.
-All brokers operating in Canada or opening accounts for Canadian citizens must conform to the regulations set out by the Investment Industry Regulatory Organization of Canada (IIROC).
-IIROC operates under recognition orders from provincial and territorial securities commissions that make up the Canadian Securities Administrators (CSA).
-IIROC regulated firms also participate in the Canadian Investor Protection Fund (CIFP), which protects individual investors in the event that an investment firm should go bankrupt.
+All brokers operating in Canada or opening accounts for Canadian citizens must conform to the regulations set out by the Canadian Investment Regulatory Organization (CIRO).
+CIRO operates under recognition orders from provincial and territorial securities commissions that make up the Canadian Securities Administrators (CSA).
+CIRO regulated firms also participate in the Canadian Investor Protection Fund (CIFP), which protects individual investors in the event that an investment firm should go bankrupt.

-Ultimately, you can take comfort knowing that your endeavors trading on the Canadian CFD market are regulated.
+Ultimately, you can take comfort knowing that your endeavours trading on the Canadian CFD market are regulated.